dawei-yang/dawei-yang.github.io/essays/Ask-question-intelligently.md

 </div>
 <h2>Conclusion </h2>
 <div style="text-indent:2em">
 	Compared two cases above, even though both of them received correct answers finally, the person who ask the "smart way" learned more during the process he prepared the question.
-In conclusion, we should try our best before we ask question.
+In conclusion, we should try our best to solve problems before we ask question.
+When we really need help, ask questions the "smart way".

 </div>